guettli/Microsoft-365-vs-Google-Workspace/README.md

 Office 365 is usable, but if I could choose, I would use the easier to use solution from Google.

+In o365: I am looking at an appointment which is linked to a video-call.
+I click the link, and get an annoying popup which asks me if I want to open the video call in the browser or in the native GUI.
+I prefer the google way: web browser only.

 # Where Microsoft is better

 Microsoft is better at reading/writing their docx format.
 But I don't need this feature.